Skip to main content

 3) Quality Metrics

 Puppet’s State of DevOps report highlights that the pressure to deploy faster and more frequently often leads lower-performing IT teams to neglect the importance of building quality into their software.
-In contrast, high-performing teams recognize that speed and stability are not mutually exclusive.
+In contrast, high-performing teams recognize that speed and stability are not mutually exclusive; instead, they understand that both are essential for success.
 They understand that quality is a shared responsibility throughout the software delivery DevOps life cycle and should be integrated into the development process from its early stages.

 4) Culture, Collaboration, and Sharing Metrics